CopernicaMarketingSoftware/Documentation/Publisher/en/feedback-opens.md

     </tr>
 </table>

-The "id" and "recipient" variables allow you to link the open to the originally sent email message.
+The "id", "recipient" and "tags" variables allow you to link the open to the originally sent email message.